 Image: Maria Brooks ©

-The main predators are possums, pigs and rats, although weka, thrushes and hedgehogs also eat them.
-Possums only recently developed a taste for the snails, and appear to be incorporating them into their diet over increasing areas.
+The main predators are introduced rats, possums, pigs and thrushes, although hedgehogs and the native weka also eat them.
+Possums only relatively recently developed a taste for the snails, and appear to be incorporating them into their diet over increasing areas.

 1080 poison helps native snails

-Possums cause massive problems for New Zealand's native species, and the periodic use of the biodegradable poison 1080 to kill possums has reversed the decline in snail populations.
+Possums and rats cause massive problems for New Zealand's native species, and the periodic use of the biodegradable poison 1080 to kill these pests has reversed the decline in some snail populations.

 DOC undertakes a number of programmes to protect Powelliphanta populations.

-Possum control, particularly in the upper South Island, aims to protect several species.
+Possum and rat control, particularly in the upper South Island, aims to protect a number of species.

 Powelliphanta lignaria lusca shell

 Powelliphanta hochstetteri hochstetteri